Thursday 18 July 2019

 1. With the bike wheel off the ground so that it can be spun freely;

-• GH 12 - I believe the circuit is two 6V filament lamps in series rated at 150 mA.
+• GH 12 - I believe the circuit is two filament lamps in series rated at 250 mA.
 Short one lamp to see if the other lamp illuminates then short the other lamp this will determine if there is a simple lamp failure.

-• GH 8 - I believe the circuit is two 4V filament lamps in series rated at 250 mA.
+• GH 8 - I believe the circuit is two filament lamps in series rated at 150 mA.
 If the circuit is the same as the GH 12 then the test is the same.

-• GH 6 - The circuit is two 6V filament lamps in parallel rated at 100mA and 200 mA.
+• GH 6 - The circuit is two 6V filament lamps in parallel rated to add up to 280 mA or 300 mA for example 40 mA and 240 mA.
 If one lamp fails then the other lamp will be supplied with too much current and fail.
 Therefore, turn the wheel slowly at first to see if one or both lamps illuminate.

-2. With the wheel removed from the bike, the hub is set up ànd lubricated if necessary so that it is running freely;
+2. With the wheel removed from the bike, the hub is set up and lubricated if necessary so that it runs freely;

 • Short the dynamo output with a wire.
 Turn the shaft and notice the dynamo stronger magnet detent force - which feels springy lumpy but takes more effort.
 The magnet is magnetised and the windings are good so the dynamo is good

 If there is doubt about the lamp and the dynamo circuits test the lamp circuit with a battery instead of the dynamo.
-Of cause, you can test with a multimeter rather than traditional methods but a multimeter in its time such as an AVO would cost more than a new bike in the 1930s.
-The current from a battery and lamp continuity tester connected to the dynamo will cause a small high voltage spark when you disconnect it is called back-EMF.
+Of cause, you can test with a multimeter rather than traditional methods but a multimeter in its time such as an AVO would cost nearly as much as a new bike in the 1930s.
+The current from a battery and lamp continuity tester connected to the dynamo will cause a small high voltage spark when you disconnect it is called back-EMF which you will feel if you bridge the gap with your finger.

 The moving iron test meter pictured right is probably 100 years old and had cotton covered wire with a small probe tip.
-It works AC or DC but the scale does not say which it is calibrated in.
+It works AC or DC but the scale does not say which it is calibrated in and it is probably not accurate enough to matter.
 Notice that the body of the meter is live, I have not carried out any measurements with this meter.
 It would have been much less costly than a multimeter but it was not a cheap instrument.

 ---------------------------------------